fsciortino/Aurora/docs/tutorial.rst

   asim.rad = aurora.compute_rad(imp, nz.transpose(2,1,0), asim.ne, asim.Te, prad_flag=True)

 See the documentation on :py:func:`~aurora.radiation.compute_rad` for details on input array dimensions and the various flags that may be turned on.
 In the case above, we simply indicated the ion number (`imp`), and provided charge state densities (with dimensions of time, charge state and space), electron density and temperature (dimensions of time and space).
 We then explicitely indicated `prad_flag=True`, which means that unfiltered "effective" radiation terms (line radiation and continuum radiation) should be computed.
 Other possible flags include `thermal_cx_rad_flag`, `spectral_brem_flag`, `sxr_flag` and `main_ion_brem_flag`, all of which are `False` by default.
-Their nomenclature clearly indicates what calculation they enable (with the possible exception of "spectral bremsstrahlung", which stands for bremsstrahlung at a specific wavelength, defined by the selected ADAS "brs" file.
+Their nomenclature clearly indicates what calculation they enable (with the possible exception of "spectral bremsstrahlung", which stands for bremsstrahlung at a specific wavelength, defined by the selected ADAS "brs" file).
 ADAS files for all calculations are taken by default from the list of files indicated in :py:func:`~aurora.adas_files.get_adas_dict` function, but may be replaced by specifying the `adas_files` argument to :py:func:`~aurora.radiation.compute_rad`.

 Results from :py:func:`~aurora.radiation.compute_rad` are collected in a dictionary (named "rad" above and added as an attribute to the "asim" object, for convenience) with clear keys, described in the function documentation.
 To get a quick plot of the radiation profiles, e.g. for line radiation from all simulated charge states, one can do::